 Parameter Default Description Attachment none The name and location with which the chart image will be saved as an attachment.
 The user must be authorized to add attachments to the page specified.
 Attachmen t Version new Onew - creates new version of the attachment.
 Oreplace - replaces all previous versions of the chart.
 To replace an existing attachment, the user must be authorized to remove attachments for the page specified.
-Oreplace & new attachment if an existing export of the same name does not exist.
+Oreplace were described.
+Oreplace an existing attachment if an existing export of the same name does not exist.
 An existing attachment will not be changed or updated.